Table of Contents

 Healthcare business intelligence has revolutionized patient care in many ways.
-Being able to visualize their most relevant data sources in a centralized location such as a monitoring dashboard, allows health professionals to tackle any bottlenecks and spot trends to ensure they are providing excellent care as well as a pleasant experience in care facilities.
-Our next example does just that, it provides top management with a holistic view of hospital performance that allows them to focus human and monetary resources where they are needed the most.
+Being able to visualize their most relevant data sources in a centralized location, such as a monitoring dashboard, allows health professionals to tackle any bottlenecks and spot trends to ensure they are providing excellent care as well as a pleasant experience in care facilities.
+Our next example does just that.
+It provides top management with a holistic view of hospital performance that allows them to focus on human and monetary resources where they are needed the most.

 **click to enlarge**

 As mentioned above, this example provides a holistic view of metrics related to operations and finances.
 The patients by division KPI will tell the manager which area is in more need of staff to cover the demand of patients.
 On the other hand, the average waiting time by division can help spot units with issues.
 Patients waiting to see a specialist for too long might translate into a lack of training for the staff or an understaffing unit that needs more nurses and doctors.

 5. CFO Dashboard Monitoring